TWILIGHTCLOUDCODERZ/Pangea-Securathon-Showdown/README.md

 ## Environment Variables

-You need to set up the following environment variables to configure your project correctly:
+You need to set up the following environment variables to configure our project correctly:

 - **Pangea API Token**: Follow [this document](https://pangea.cloud/docs/domain-intel/getting-started/) for instructions on how to obtain and configure your Pangea API token.
 - **AWS S3 Configuration**: Comprehensive setup instructions for AWS S3 can be found in [this document](https://repost.aws/knowledge-center/read-access-objects-s3-bucket).